 However, for several centuries, the official papal residence remained the Lateran Palace in Rome.
 Due to the passage of time and political instability, various security conflicts made the Lateran increasingly unsafe.
 As a result, the popes began to prefer Vatican Hill, which offered greater protection and proximity to St. Peter's tomb.

-During the Middle Ages, particularly under Constantine and the Lombard Kingdom, the popes received numerous donations, including landholdings, thereby becoming among the largest landholders in Europe.
-This helped legitimise the papal political power, and so the Vatican gradually strengthened its position as the administrative center of the Church.
+During the Middle Ages, particularly under Constantine and the Lombard Kingdom, the popes received numerous donations, thereby becoming among the largest landholders in Europe.
+This legitimised the papal political power, and so the Vatican gradually became the administrative center of the Church.

 During the day, the fountain located near the Apostolic Palace, the Pope's official residence, sparkles in the natural light that illuminates Vatican City.
 The water flows gently from its light-colored stone structure, creating a harmonious contrast with the historic architecture that surrounds it.
 Around it rise the walls of the palace, characterized by their sober Renaissance style, symmetrical windows, and facades that reflect centuries of religious and political history.